General Civil Litigation

 - defense of Social Security Administration in disability benefits appeals.

-The Civil Division represents the agencies of the United States located in the District such as: the United States Postal Service, the Veteran's Administration, the Federal Bureau of Investigation, Health and Human Services, Social Security Administration, the Federal Bureau of Prisons, Department of the Defense, etc.
+The Civil Division represents the agencies of the United States in lawsuits filed within the District.
+The agencies the Civil Division represents include the United States Postal Service, the Veteran's Administration, the Federal Bureau of Investigation, the Department of Health and Human Services, the Social Security Administration, the Federal Bureau of Prisons, and the Department of Defense.

-The Affirmative Civil Enforcement (ACE) Unit represents the United States and its agencies as the plaintiff in cases where the government seeks to recover monies and civil penalties in cases involving federal program or procurement fraud, primarily under the False Claims Act.
-Although most of the other fraud cases involve health care fraud, we also handle food stamp fraud and frauds involving other federal programs.
-This section, along with General Civil Assistant U.S. Attorneys, also assist the Department of Justice in the enforcement of the Voting Rights Act, the Americans with Disabilities Act, the Fair Housing Act and other civil rights statutes.
+The Affirmative Civil Enforcement (ACE) Section represents the United States and its agencies as the plaintiff in cases where the government seeks to recover monies and/or impose civil penalties in cases involving federal program or procurement fraud, primarily under the False Claims Act and the Controlled Substances Act.
+The ACE Section commonly investigates and litigates healthcare fraud and defense procurement fraud under the False Claims Act and its whistleblower provisions.
+This section also assists the Department of Justice in the enforcement of federal environmental laws, the Voting Rights Act, the Americans with Disabilities Act, the Fair Housing Act, and other civil rights statutes.